damianlewis/ansible-role-octobercms/README.md

 octobercms_cms_database_templates: no
 octobercms_cms_enable_csrf: yes
 ```
-Optional settings for configuring the CMS.
+Optional settings for configuring October.
 - `octobercms_cms_edge_updates:boolean` - Set this to true to download and use development copies of the core files and plugins.
 - `octobercms_cms_disable_core_updates:boolean` - Set this to true to disable core updates from being delivered by the October gateway.
 - `octobercms_cms_backend_uri:string` - Specifies the URL name used for accessing backend pages.